 Firestone says that while this demanding no-spend approach may work for some people, you don’t have to give up everything in order to save some extra money.
 In fact, she explained that there are plenty of other ways to do a money challenge—all you have to do is look for simple ways to cut back a little.

 “A no spending challenge doesn’t have to be extreme in order to have success.
 You’ll actually have more success if you set realistic expectations.
 For example, if you go to Starbucks seven days a week, try cutting that down to three days and plan those days ahead of time so they are intentional and not driven by your emotions,” she says.
-Next, learn the 17 habits of people great at saving money.
+Or, you could try these 10 creative tricks to saving money that you probably haven’t thought of before.